 - Minor episodes of depression and/or low self-esteem

-Often appearing in adolescence, cyclothymia is characterized by mood disturbances that generally follow a pattern of fluctuation between symptoms of depression and hypomania, a mild form of mania.
+Often appearing when an individual enters their teens, cyclothymia is characterized by mood disturbances that generally follow a pattern of fluctuation between symptoms of depression and hypomania, a mild form of mania.
 These mood shifts also characterize bipolar, but with bipolar, mood swings tend to occur in greater number and with more severity.
-Cyclothymia appears to occur in about 1% of the population; bipolar occurs at a slightly higher rate (in about 2.6% of Americans).
+Cyclothymia appears to occur in about .4% to 1% of the population; bipolar occurs at a slightly higher rate (in about 2.6% of United States residents).

 In general, those with cyclothymia may not be as likely to seek treatment as those with bipolar, possibly because the mood swings may not be severe and can potentially be attributed to normal mood shifts or other causes.
 Although cyclothymia appears to affect men and women equally, women seem to be more likely to seek treatment for symptoms of cyclothymia than men.